A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis

 \subsection{Simplifying CNOTs between diagonal contributions}

 For an $n$-qubit register, the SRBB elements that come into play in the $Z(\Theta_Z)$-factor design~(\ref{eqn:def_Z}) belong to the set $\zeta_n=\{j^2-1,\,2\leqslant j\leqslant2^n\}$.
-The diagonal nature of these algebraic elements allows building the corresponding circuit according to different orderings, but the most interesting among them is the one with the largest number of simplifications between CNOT gates.
-Therefore, it is absolutely important to understand how these simplifications occur and the $n=3$ case is considered as a reference example to clarify that\footnote{Being the first case for which scalability applies, it is the simplest example but also the best starting point for building any other.}.
-Starting from the set $\zeta_3=\{3,8,15,24,35,48,63\}$, Table~\ref{tab:mm'_n3} is constructed to order its diagonal elements and derive the pairs of parameters $(m,m')$, in turn useful to design the quantum circuit for the $Z$-factor.
+The diagonal nature of these algebraic elements allows for the construction of the corresponding circuit according to different orderings, but the most interesting among them is the one with the largest number of simplifications between CNOT gates.
+Therefore, it is absolutely important to understand how these simplifications occur, and the $n=3$ case is considered as a reference example to clarify that\footnote{Being the first case for which scalability applies, it is the simplest example but also the best starting point for building any other.}.
+Starting from the set $\zeta_3=\{3,8,15,24,35,48,63\}$, Table~\ref{tab:mm'_n3} is constructed to order its diagonal elements and derive the pairs of parameters $(m,m')$, which are in turn useful for designing the quantum circuit for the $Z$-factor.